kathoffman/lmtp-comprisks/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+**NOT MAIN VERSION OF LMTP!
+THIS VERSION IMPLEMENTS DIFFERENTS COVARIATE SETS FOR TREATMENT AND OUTCOME REGRESSIONS.**

 # lmtp <img src='man/figures/lmtp.png' align="right" height="139" /></a>

 <!-- badges: start -->